sporto/elm-tutorial/signals/mailboxes.md

 ## Adding interaction

 We want to be able to click on the button and change the message.
+To do this we use __Html.Events.onClick__.
+Have a look at the documentation for the __Html.Events__ module.
+All of them have this signature: `Signal.Address a -> a -> Html.Attribute`

 We will need to use a __Mailbox__ for this.